edgelessNetwork/zkp2p-stable/README.md

 ### Background

+#### User Deposit Flow
 We need to be able to mint USDLR on Edgeless with USDC on any chain.
-The user flow is as follows:
+The user deposit flow is as follows:

 On Base
 1. User onboards USDC via ZKP2P